-I was visiting my friend’s family summer house on the North Sea and we were all enjoying a late dinner outside.
+I was visiting my friend’s summer house on the North Sea and we were all enjoying dinner outside.
 My German was pretty much restricted to about five words at that point, so the entire family was teaching me dinner table words – knife, fork, spoon, plate, beer.

-Then came dessert.
-As soon I tasted one spoonful of Rote Grütze – a berry filled summer pudding type dessert with fresh cream on top – I learned how to say oh my god this is the best thing I’ve ever tasted in my 16 years on this planet and can I please have more? in German.
+As soon I tasted one spoonful of Rote Grütze I learned how to say oh my god this is the best thing I’ve ever tasted in my 16 years on this planet and can I please have more? in German.
 Actually, no…I’m pretty sure the only thing I managed was a vigorous nod and a hearty ja, bitte! when asked if I wanted seconds (and probably thirds). 😀

 Rote Grütze is hands down one of my favorite easy German recipes.
-I make it all the time at home in the US because it takes less than 10 minutes, I always have berries on hand, and it’s freaking delicious!
+I make it all the time at home in the US because it takes less than 10 minutes to prepare, I always have berries on hand, and it’s freaking delicious!

-Rote Grütze is a typical German food commonly found in northern Germany, but you will find jars of it at any local Kaufhof in the country.
-When I was in college in southern Germany, I always had a jar in my cupboard for when I missed northern Germany.
+Rote Grütze is a typical German food commonly found in northern Germany, but you will find jars of it at any local Kaufhof in German.
+When I was in college in southern Germany, I always had a jar of Rote Grütze in my cupboard for when I missed northern Germany.

 It’s super easy to make Rote Grütze; mix red berries with sugar and water or juice, simmer, add corn starch to thicken, pour into bowls, add fresh cold cream, whipped cream or vanilla ice cream and enjoy.